Leave a map, not a maze, after death. Get started with Whenn

 Is Whenn a will?

-Making a valid will, or having a civil partnership or marriage, is the only way to choose someone outside your immediate family to take legal responsibility for your belongings after death.
+Making a valid will, or having a civil partnership or marriage, are some of the important ways to choose someone outside your immediate family to take legal responsibility for your belongings after death.
 Without a will, the UK legal system, and courts in England and Wales, define who can represent you after death.

 Put your affairs in order in a paperless world.